kylelangille/portfolio-project/README.md

 This website was built using React and JavaScript as a project for Concordia's Full Stack Web Development Bootcamp.
 It is hosted on Netlify at [kylelangille.com](kylelangille.com).

-The criteria for the project as defiend by Concordia were such that the portfolio contain a Hero section, an About Me section, a project showcase, and a functioning Contact section.
-Additionally, the portfolio must be responsive and viewable on all modern devcies.
+The criteria for the project as defined by Concordia were such that the portfolio contain a "hero" section, an "about me" section, a project showcase, and a functioning "contact" section.
+Additionally, the portfolio must be responsive and viewable on all modern devices.

 ## Additional Features

 - Smooth scrolling effect through the navigation bar
 - Dark/light mode toggle
 - CSS animations:
-  - A typing animation on the heading in the Hero section
+  - A typing animation on the heading in the hero section
-  - The image in the Hero section "follows" the cursor
+  - The image in the hero section "follows" the cursor
-- A "super secret" Easter Egg (HINT: click the Hero image repeatedly)
+- A "super secret" Easter egg (HINT: click the Hero image repeatedly)

 ## Design and Thought Process